 "Yes, yes I do," Rhys said softly.
 "I know you mean well Gwenny but I'm just not in the mood for this."

-"You never seemed to be bothered by my efforts before," she said.
+"You never seemed to be bothered by my efforts before," she said, sounding a little hurt.

-"Yes, that was before you actually had something to aim for.
+"Yes, that was before you actually had something to aim me at.
 Wishful thinking is a lot less hazardous to my mental health than Gwenllian on a mission."

 "Pardon me," Cerwyn interrupted, "Is this 'target' you speak of an impossibly tall bear of a man with shaggy brown hair?"

 "That would be the one, yes.
 Isn't he adorable and absolutely perfect for Rhys?"
 Gwenllian gushed.

 "The man who walked by the shop as blondie here was performing a body block with you on the floor?"